La sombra del ala / The shadow of the wing

 grey and thunderhead, star-rinsed,

-The mountains, so immense, were low and small.
+The mountains though immense looked low and small.

 Only a handful.